“Ordsall is a fabulous school, where all go above and beyond to help the children and parents”

 Ordsall Primary School is a larger than average Primary School and is part of Nottinghamshire County Council.
-As we begin the next school year in September 2020 we have around 550 children attending our school in 21 classes.
+Currently we have around 572 children attending our school in 22 classes.
 The school not only has partnerships with Nottinghamshire County Council but it is a member of the Trent Valley Teaching School Alliance, and uses networks across the region to develop its practice in many different areas.
-Most recently the school has worked with an outstanding 3 form entry school, Rosendale Primary School in London, and York University on a metacognition programme known as ReflectED.
+In recent years the school has worked with an outstanding 3 form entry school, Rosendale Primary School in London, and York University on a metacognition programme known as ReflectED.
 Through these working partnerships the school received recognition for it's work from the Education Endowment Fund, as a part of its drive to support not only disadvantaged children but all of our children.
 We use this work as part of our strategies to support those children in receipt of Pupil Premium.

 The school is located in what is referred to as Robin Hood's County, in the District of Bassetlaw, in Nottinghamshire.
 The school benefits from ten and a half acres of grounds for the children to play, learn and grow together in, with extensive fields and hard playing surfaces, including a running track, trim trail and outdoor climbing equipment.
 The school is located around 400m from the East Coast Mainline and over the past few years the local area has had huge investment into it for new homes.
 As a result of this development, in 2016 the school began it's expansion from a two-form entry primary school (2 classes in every year group) to become a three form entry primary school (three classes in every year group) to support Nottinghamshire County Council in providing school places for the local children.
 This expansion has included increased classroom capacity and infrastructure development.